 Objective To investigate the clinical efficacy of programmed death receptor 1 (PD-1) inhibitor combined with chemotherapy or anlotinib in the treatment of advanced non-small cell lung cancer (NSCLC).

-Methods The clinical data of 44 patients with advanced non-small cell lung cancer from the First Affiliated Hospital of Bengbu Medical University from December 2020 to December 2022 were retrospectively analyzed.
-The patients were divided into the A group and B group (22 cases each group) according to the treatment regimen.
-The A group were treated with PD-1 inhibitor combined with chemotherapy drugs, and B group were treated with PD-1 inhibitor combined with anlotinib.
+Methods The clinical data of 44 patients with advanced NSCLC from December 2020 to December 2022 were retrospectively analyzed.
+The patients were divided into the group A and group B (22 cases in each group) according to the treatment regimen.
+The group A was treated with PD-1 inhibitor combined with chemotherapy drugs, and group B was treated with PD-1 inhibitor combined with anlotinib.
 The clinical efficacy, survival and adverse drug reactions were compared between two groups.

-Results The disease control rate (DCR) in the B group was 90.91%, which was significantly higher than that in A group (59.09%) (P < 0.05).
-There was no statistical significances in the progression-free survival (PFS) and overall survival (OS) between two groups (P > 0.05).
-During the treatment period, the incidence rates of adverse reactions (including the blood toxicity and gas trointestinal reactions) in B group were significantly less than those in A group (P < 0.05).
+Results The disease control rate in the group B was 90.91%, which was significantly higher than that in group A (59.09%) (P < 0.05).
+There was no statistical significance in the progression-free survival and overall survival between two groups (P > 0.05).
+During the treatment period, the incidence rates of adverse reactions (including the blood toxicity and gas trointestinal reactions) in group B were significantly less than those in group A (P < 0.05).

 Conclusions PD-1 inhibitor combined with antirotinib in the treatment of advanced NSCLC has a similar therapeutic effect as PD-1 inhibitor combined with chemotherapy, and the adverse reactions significantly reduce.